OCA/web/web_advanced_search/README.rst

 Known issues / Roadmap
 ======================

-* When you use *is [not] equal to* search system and click on an option with the mouse, the search dropdown gets hidden and you have to reopen it and reapply the filter.
-As a workaround, use the keyboard to select the option you want.
+* When you use *is in selection* search system and choose a domain, it gets immediately applied, so to add a new condition, you will have to use again the *Filters* menu.

 Credits
 =======